poooi/poi-plugin-ezexped/README.md

 ### Current

+- Handle expedition result screen action

+    - Switch to this plugin when user is on expedition result screen
+    - Also focus the related fleet tab if fleet auto-switch is on

 - Right clicking on a fleet button will cause main UI to switch to that particular fleet.

 - Remove data migration code.